 Having a good sense of our internal spaces when we’ve shut them down for decades is not a quick fix.
 It takes times to rebuild our capacity and to feel and trust our gut.
 When we get this back online, if a person really does have a significant level of nervous system dysregulation and poor foundational self-regulation, then …

 3 – Working at the level of the stress organs is essential.

-When we’re in a cycle of unresolved survival energy the brain is signaling danger to the stress organs and related chemistry, which responds and in turn signals danger back to the brain: this is a loop that’s really hard to break.
-We can interrupt this cycle by learning to work directly with the organs involved with stress chemistry and interrupt their frantic signaling.
+When we’re in a cycle of unresolved survival energy the brain is signalling danger to the stress organs and related chemistry, which responds and in turn signals danger back to the brain: this is a loop that’s really hard to break.
+We can interrupt this cycle by learning to work directly with the organs involved with stress chemistry and interrupt their frantic signalling.

 A special note for the coaches, healer and helpers reading this: